mccoderpy/discord.py/docs/ext/commands/extensions.rst

 Primer
 --------

 An extension at its core is a python file with an entry point called ``setup``.
-This setup function must be a Python coroutine.
+This setup must be a plain Python function (not a coroutine).
 It takes a single parameter -- the :class:`~.commands.Bot` that loads the extension.

 An example extension looks like this: